dansmyers/ProgrammingWithAI/Activities/A-Planning.md

 - Suppose that GOOG drops below $320 at the end of the 30-day window.
 In this case, there's no point in exercising the contract, so I let it expire.
 My loss is the up-front cost of puchasing the contract.

 Options like calls are known as *financial derivatives*: their value depends on the change of value in *some other asset*.
-You can buy options on pretty much anything and there are vast variety of variations on the basic call contract.
+You can buy options on pretty much anything and there are vast number of variations on the basic call contract.

 Here's a key question: what is the fair price to pay for an option contract like the one in my example?
 This is tricky, because it depends on the **future price** of GOOG.
 If it's likely that GOOG is going up aggressively, the contract is more likely to pay out and should therefore demand a higher up-front fee.
 If GOOG is flat or declining, then the call option isn't worth very much.